Abdelhadi09/rock-paper-sicprs/README.md

-this is q si;ple rock pqper sicors qnd i still did not qdd css
+this is a simple rock paper sicors and i still did not add css